carfup/PCF_HierarchyControl/README.md

 	"recordIdField" : "accountid",      REQUIRED - Primary Field of the Account table "lookupOtherTable" : "mylookupfieldid" OPTIONAL - Allow you to display the hierarchy from a lookup perspective (the base will be the lookup record)
-						To properly configure it, you need to align the "parentField" and "recordIdField" with the lookup table definition "mapping" : {
+						To properly configure it, you need to align the "parentField" and "recordIdField" with the lookup table definition "mapping" : ["name","telephone1","websiteurl", "address1_line1"], REQUIRED - List of attributes to display, first one will be the node title, others will be displayed in order
-      "name" : "name",                REQUIRED - Primary name displayed in the card "attribute1" : "telephone1",    OPTIONAL - First attribute displayed in the card "attribute2" : "websiteurl",    OPTIONAL - Second attribute displayed in the card "attribute3" : "address1_line1" OPTIONAL - Thrid attribute displayed in the card },
 	"properties" : {
-		"height": 450,    OPTIONAL - Force the Height in px (By default use the height available) "width": 1230,     OPTIONAL - Force the Width in px (By default use the full width available).
+		"height": 500,    OPTIONAL - Force the Height in px (By default use the height available) "width": 1200,     OPTIONAL - Force the Width in px (By default use the full width available).
 		"showZoom": true,     OPTIONAL - Display the zoom in, zoom out, fit to screen buttons (Default value : false) "showSearch": true     OPTIONAL - Display a search bar to find a node in the hierarchy (Default value : false) }